MMP for co-rank one foliations on threefolds: Constructing the flip

-Assume now that $D=H_R$ is a nef $\mathbb Q$-Cartier divisor on $X$ which defines a supporting hyperplane for $R$ in $\overline {NE}(X)$ and let $M$ be the induced $\bb Q$-Cartier divisor on $Z$.
+Assume now that $X$ is projective and that $D=H_R$ is a nef $\mathbb Q$-Cartier divisor on $X$ which defines a supporting hyperplane for $R$ in $\overline {NE}(X)$ and let $M$ be the induced $\bb Q$-Cartier divisor on $Z$.
+The existence of $H_R$ is a direct consequence of the Cone theorem, \cite{Spicer17} or Theorem \ref{t_cone-dlt}.
 Projectivity then follows by noting that, for any subvariety $V$ of $Z$ we have $M^{\dim V}\cdot V >0$.
-Indeed, $M$ is ample by the Nakai-Moishezon criterion and so $Z$ is projective. \end{proof}
+Indeed, $M$ is ample by the Nakai-Moishezon criterion for algebraic spaces, \cite[Theorem 3.11]{Kollar90}, and so $Z$ is projective.
+Thus, (2) follows. \end{proof}

 \begin{theorem} Let $X$ be a $\bb Q$-factorial projective threefold and let $\cal F$ be a co-rank one foliation on $X$ with non-dicritical singularities.
 Suppose that $(\cal F, \Delta)$ is a F-dlt foliated pair.
 Let $f\colon X\to Z$ be a $(K_{\cal F}+\Delta)$-negative flipping contraction.